 Because Stadthuys and Christ Church are widely promoted as symbols of Dutch rule in Malacca, and the fact that they are painted red, many people assume that any red building in that area is Dutch-made.
 Not true.

 Many tourists also assume that the only Dutch buildings left in Melaka are just Stadthuys and Christ Church.
-Not true either.
+Not true as well.

 I’m not sure why or how the red colour became the trademark of Dutch Malacca history but during the course of my readings on Malacca history, I stumbled upon more interesting facts: